Orofacial Pain

 Temporomandibular Disorders (TMD)

-Often referred to as temporomandibular joint or TMJ, temporomandibular disorders encompass a broad category of conditions involving pain and/or dysfunction of the jaw joints, the muscles of the jaw (chewing muscles) or both.
-They can include TMJ inflammation, myofascial pain, and more TMD/TMJ disorders.
+Often referred to as temporomandibular joint or TMJ, temporomandibular disorders encompass a broad category of conditions involving pain and/or dysfunction of the jaw joints, the muscles of the jaw (chewing muscles), or both.
+They can include TMJ inflammation, myofascial pain disorders, and more TMD/TMJ disorders.

 Neurovascular Disorders